 Once a (composition) shingle has been bruised, a progressive deterioration ensues and culminates with a hole in the shingle.
 A puncture or “bruise” affects the water shedding capability and the long-term serviceability of a roof and, hence, is damage.

 Hail impacting a cedar roof can cause damage if the hailstones are large enough and have sufficient densities, hardnesses, and impact velocities to split the wood they strike.
 If a shingle (or shake) does not split when it is impacted, it is not hail-damaged.

-Further testing of cedar shakes has shown an even greater durability to hail.
-The tests conducted at Haag Engineering in January 1995 showed these quality heavy cedar shakes withstood impacts of 2″ ice balls traveling at 71 miles per hour.
+Further testing of cedar shakes has shown even greater durability to hail.
+The tests conducted at Haag Engineering in January 1995 showed these quality heavy cedar shakes withstood impacts of 2″ ice balls travelling at 71 miles per hour.

 Haag Engineering also revealed the following from extensive research: